The ancient Roman legions played a key role in the rapid expansion of contemporary Roman civilization.

 6. Segmented Armor (Lorica Segmentata)

-Many consider these sculptures as added impressions and not the historically accurate representations.
-Eventually, any use of segmented armor ceased to exist in ancient Rome – the main reasons being its costlier manufacture and tedious maintenance.
+Many consider these engravings as artists’ impressions and not historically accurate representations.
+Eventually, the use of segmented armor ceased in ancient Rome, the main reason being its costlier manufacture and tedious maintenance.

-5. Greaves (Leg guard Armor)
+5. Greaves (Leg Guard Armor)

 This leg armor primarily protected the wearer’s vulnerable tibia bone from sword or dagger attacks.
-This bone is covered by a very thin layer of skin and, if not properly guarded, is prone to injuries from easy attacks.
-The Romans knew very well that a good jab to the shin could gravely injure their soldiers and render them hapless in the battleground.
+The bone is covered by a very thin layer of skin which, if not properly guarded, is prone to injuries.
+The Romans knew very well that a good jab to the shin could gravely injure their soldiers and render them useless in battle.

-The extra padding also helped to absorb shock from incoming hits on the armor, thus dissipating chances of damaging the shin from such blows.
-Interestingly, during the Caesar’s reign, the legions were required to wear only one greave.
-They were provided with a four-feet tall shield to cover the other leg.
+The extra padding also helped to absorb shock from incoming blows to the armor, thus reducing the chances of damaging the shin.
+Interestingly, during Caesar’s reign, soldiers were required to wear only one greave.
+They were provided with a four-foot shield to cover the other leg.

 4. Mail Armor (Lorica Hamata)

 Also called chain mail, this type of armor is made up of small metal rings meshed together in a pattern to make a strong protective layer.
 When the Romans saw the Gauls using this armor during the days of the Roman Republic, they decided to incorporate it into their own ranks in the form of lorica hamata.